EINSTAR 2 Wireless 3D Scanner Review: A Practical Choice for DIY Enthusiasts

 Even though my overall opinion is positive, there are still a couple of real downsides.

 The first is that it comes with very few directions.
-That is probably my biggest complaint.
-The scanner itself is not especially hard to use, but the lack of proper guidance makes the learning curve steeper than it needs to be.
-I ended up using YouTube to figure out how to use it properly, and honestly, that should not be necessary for something at this level.
+This is probably my biggest complaint.
+The scanner itself isn’t especially hard to use, but the lack of proper guidance makes the learning curve steeper than it needs to be.
+I ended up using YouTube to figure out how to use it properly, and honestly, that shouldn’t be necessary for something at this level.

 The reason I still feel positive about the EINSTAR 2 Wireless 3D Scanner comes down to the part that matters most: the actual scanning experience.